Names of the American Civil War: War of the Rebellion

 During and immediately after the war, US officials, Southern Unionists, and pro-Union writers often referred to Confederates as "Rebels".
 The earliest histories published in the northern states commonly refer to the war as "the Great Rebellion" or "the War of the Rebellion", as do many war monuments, hence the nicknames Johnny Reb (and Billy Yank) for the participants.

-Frederick Douglass delivered a speech entitled "The Slaveholders' Rebellion" on July 4, 1862, in Himrod, New York, and John Harvey wrote The slaveholders' rebellion, and the downfall of slavery in America in 1865.
+Abolitionist Frederick Douglass delivered a speech entitled "The Slaveholders' Rebellion" on July 4, 1862, in Himrod, New York, and John Harvey wrote The slaveholders' rebellion, and the downfall of slavery in America in 1865.

 The official US war records refer to the war as the "War of the Rebellion".
 The records were compiled by the US War Department in a 127-volume collection, The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, which was published from 1881 to 1901.
 Historians commonly refer to the collection as the Official Records of the Union and Confederate Armies.